Overview of NSC Centre Storage

 There are limits to how much data you can store in each location.
 On /home and /proj, a quota system limits how much you can use.
 On /scratch/local you are limited by the physical size of the disk in each compute node.

-The command storagequota will show how much space is available in each location.
+The command storagequota will show how much space is available in each location and how much is used.

 Do not store large amounts of data in other writable locations on the login nodes (e.g on /tmp, /var/tmp, /dev/shm), since the space there is very limited and shared by all users.